-#BreakTheBias was the theme of International Women's Day 2022, but gender equality extends far beyond a single day.
-There are a multitude of ways a company can help break biases surrounding gender inequality, women in tech, and women in leadership positions seven days a week, three hundred and sixty five days a year.
+#BreakTheBias was the theme of International Women’s Day 2022, but gender equality extends far beyond a single day.
+There are a multitude of ways a company can help break biases surrounding gender inequality, women in tech, and women in leadership positions seven days a week, three hundred and sixty-five days a year.

 I caught up with some inspiring leaders to talk about what they think companies are doing to play their part in this movement, and what can still be done by organisations like Salesforce.

-I haven’t always felt like I can be myself as a woman in the tech world.
+I haven’t always felt like I could be myself as a woman in the tech world.
 I was the only woman in many teams.
 I tried to fit the mould of what I thought people wanted: be pretty, be one of the boys, be charming, be less funny, be less emotional, be quiet.
 It was exhausting trying to keep that up.
 When you just stop hiding behind a mask, it is not only liberating, but you realise it is essential to being a good leader.

-Trust has its roots in authenticity - people can’t completely trust you, if they don’t believe you.
+Trust has its roots in authenticity – people can’t completely trust you if they don’t believe you.
 I think part of that responsibility to encourage employees to embrace authenticity at work is down to company culture.
 At Salesforce I am very fortunate that I can be myself and in doing that, I have advanced in my career.
 My advice to help #BreakTheBias is to be brave.
 It can be daunting of course, but if you put your true authentic self out there, the payback for you, your teams and your company will be huge.